JamesWHurst/LogNut/README.md

 In the meantime..

-LogNut can be used at this point on Android, and on Windows.
+LogNut can be used at this point on Xamarin.Forms /Android, and on Windows .NET Desktop applications.

 Features/Advantages of LogNut: